 Faculty who take graduate students:

 Our graduate program is part of the Department of Biology; all degrees are awarded through that department.
 Students apply through the Department of Biology, though applications are reviewed by OIMB faculty.
 Acceptance into the graduate program is based on strength of the application, interest by one of the faculty in taking on a new student, and availability of financial support.

 At OIMB, PhD students follow the same general patterns as students on main campus with three laboratory rotations in their first year, quarterly exams, and preparation of a research proposal and oral defense in their second year.
 PhD students in good standing are supported for at least four years.
 MS students are required to take 24 graded credits and conduct a research thesis.
 The MS degree can be completed in two years.
-The following link, Graduate Studies in the Life Sciences, addresses the programs on main campus in Eugene and includes information on how to apply.
+General information about graduate studies in the Department of Biology can be found here.
 The Graduate Student Handbook describes the graduate program requirements and the specifics of the OIMB program.